 Sherri DuPree-Bemis Tattoos

-Sherri DuPree-Bemis has at least 18 known tattoos:
+Sherri DuPree-Bemis has had at least 19 known tattoos:

 - name, writing on her forearm